dzinghan/starter-hugo-academic/content/_index.md

       text: |-
         Note: My pronouns are she/her.

-        I speak fluently English, français, and 中文, so feel free to use any language to initiate!
+        I speak English, français, and 中文, so feel free to use any language to initiate!
       # Contact (add or remove contact options as necessary)
       email: 'jing.h.sun [at] mail.mcgill.ca'
       contact_links: